Peter Popoff: Resurgence

-In 1998, The Washington Post reported that Popoff was making a comeback, seeking to jump-start his ministry by repackaging himself for an African American audience, buying time on the Black Entertainment Television network.
+In 1998, The Washington Post reported that Popoff was making a comeback, seeking to jump-start his ministry by repackaging himself for an African American audience and buying time on the Black Entertainment Television network.
 Popoff, along with Don Stewart and Robert Tilton, received "criticism from those who say that preachers with a long trail of disillusioned followers have no place on a network that holds itself out as a model of entrepreneurship for the black community".

-A February 2007 Inside Edition segment reported that Popoff's new infomercials depict him "healing the sick" in a manner identical to his methods prior to James Randi's exposé.
+A February 2007 Inside Edition segment reported that Popoff's new infomercials depicted him "healing the sick" in a manner identical to his methods prior to James Randi's exposé.
 Victims were interviewed, including a married couple who charged that Popoff had taken "thousands of dollars" from them.
 Popoff refused to comment.
 "Flim flam is his profession," Randi explained to reporter Matt Meaghan.
 "That's what he does best.
 He's very good at it, and naturally he's going to go back to it."
 In May 2007, ABC's 20/20 focused on Popoff's comeback and explored the lives of a few people who felt cheated.
 Various other media outlets have run similar stories.
 In July 2008, a Nanaimo, British Columbia, resident was reimbursed by Popoff after she went public with her concerns over his fundraising tactics.

 In 2008, the UK broadcasting regulator Ofcom issued strong warnings to broadcasters for transmitting Popoff's material, which the regulator felt promoted his products "in such a way as to target potential susceptible and vulnerable viewers".
 These programs included offers of free "Miracle Manna" that allegedly provided health and financial miracles.

 In 2009, Popoff began running advertisements in UK periodicals offering a free cross containing "blessed water" and "holy sand".
 The water, he claimed, was drawn from a spring near Chernobyl, Ukraine (the site of the 1986 nuclear reactor disaster).
 Animals and humans drinking from the spring were purportedly spared radiation sickness.
 Responders to the ad received a small wooden cross bearing the inscription "Jerusalem" and a solicitation for donations, followed by numerous additional solicitation letters.

 Popoff was designated by the James Randi Educational Foundation (JREF) as one of its recipients of the 2011 Pigasus Award for fraudulent practices, along with Mehmet Oz (from The Dr. Oz Show) and CVS Pharmacy.
 "Debt cancellation is part of God's plan", according to Popoff, who taught that God would respond to prayer and seed-faith by providing financial blessing.
 Credit.com wrote a blog post concerning Popoff's claims.

-In September 2015, Michael Marshall of the Good Thinking Society documented Popoff's latest promises of "fabulous extreme fortune" and "miracles" in exchange for donations to his organization.
-At a recent London gathering, GTS filmed Popoff "healing" a woman supposedly "wracked with pain", though Marshall and a colleague had previously seen her—in no obvious distress—handing out pens and questionnaires to audience members.
+In September 2015, Michael Marshall of the Good Thinking Society (GTS) documented Popoff's latest promises of "fabulous extreme fortune" and "miracles" in exchange for donations to his organization.
+At a London gathering, the GTS filmed Popoff "healing" a woman supposedly "wracked with pain", though Marshall and a colleague had previously seen her—in no obvious distress—handing out pens and questionnaires to audience members.
 Soon after the "healing", they watched her quietly leave the room.